MikeGillihan/wp-client-reports/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/wp-client-reports` directory, or install the zipped plugin through the WordPress plugins screen directly.
 2. Activate the WP Client Reports plugin through the 'Plugins' screen in WordPress.
 3. Use the Settings->WP Client Reports screen to configure the default settings.
-4. Use the Dashboard->Reports screen to view update stistics.
+4. Use the Dashboard->Reports screen to view update statistics.

 == Frequently Asked Questions ==